 If you’ve never heard of the Calico Princess chicken, don’t worry!
 It’s a fairly new breed that didn’t go viral on social media yet.
 But they look stunning!
 Calico Princesses are hardy and low-maintenance, and the hens are excellent egg layers.

 Let’s find out more about this new chicken breed.

 Here are the most important features:

-- Calico Princess hens lay over 300 eggs per year
+- Calico Princess hens lay 300 eggs yearly

 |Eggs||Over 300 eggs/year|

 |Color||Light reddish-orange and white|

 Calico Princesses are large birds with a very attractive plumage color.
 Roosters weigh around 7 pounds (3.1 kg), and hens are tipping the scale at 5 to 6 pounds (2.5 kg).
 They have a single red comb and red earlobes and wattles.
 Their legs are yellow and clean.

 The hens are overall light brown to orange and have some playful white spots in their plumage.
 The Princesses have black tails and black flight feathers that show on the tip of the wings.
 Some hens have black stripes in their hackles, a heritage from their Columbian-colored mothers.